Devstutor/.github/profile/README.md

 ## Become a Self-taught

-In 2024, Rahul started an open source community called devstutor.
+Rahul started an open source community called devstutor.
 This community have only two members.
 Together, we have built:

 💯 A free programming curriculum.